pantsbuild/intellij-pants-plugin/CONTRIBUTING.md

   * Validate the plugin manually in IntelliJ: Preferences -> Plugins -> Install from disk -> pick newly created `pants.zip`.
   * Upload `pants.zip` to https://plugins.jetbrains.com/plugin/7412.

+# Running plugin CI tests with Pants

+1. `./scripts/prepare-environment.sh`
+2. `./scripts/setup-ci-environment.sh`
+3. `./scripts/run-tests-ci.sh`

+#### Explanation:
+* `./scripts/prepare-environment.sh` defines the test suite parameters such as `IJ_VERSION` and `IJ_BUILD_NUMBER`, which then will be used by `./scripts/setup-ci-environment.sh` for setup.

+* Indiviual test or target set can be run as the following, and the parameters are also used by .travis.yml:
+  * `TEST_SET=integration ./scripts/run-tests-ci.sh --test-junit-test=com.twitter.intellij.pants.integration.OSSPantsJavaExamplesIntegrationTest#testJaxb`

 ### Debugging the Plugin from local pants development:

 * To debug tests execute: